cloudify-cosmo/getcloudify.org/guide/3.1/guide-offline.md

 Install the CLI package as described in the [installation guide](installation-cli.html) on the client instance that you have just started.

-### Step 3 - Download the Hello-world example
+### Step 3 - Download the Hello-World example

-Download the Hello-world example to the client instance.
+Download the Hello-World example to the client instance.
-You can either download the zip file from the [hello-world repo](https://github.com/cloudify-cosmo/cloudify-hello-world-example) or `git clone https://github.com/cloudify-cosmo/cloudify-hello-world-example.git`
+You can either download the zip file from the [hello-World repo](https://github.com/cloudify-cosmo/cloudify-hello-world-example) or `git clone https://github.com/cloudify-cosmo/cloudify-hello-world-example.git`

 ### Step 4 - Upload the relevant files to the HTTP Server